Philodendron hederaceum vs micans [Differences & Similarities]

 As both philodendron hederaceum and micans are from the Araceae family and philodendron genus, look alike to some extent.
 So, often they are mixed up with one another.
 Again people get confused as both plants are vines and have heart-shaped and greenery leaves.

 As we know that the philodendron hederaceum and micans both share a common ancestry and are a rare variety of houseplants, they contain some noticeable similarities in their appearance indeed and so people get confused.
-Thus these similarities between them are needed for this article to clarify people’s misconceptions fully.
-The similarities are given below.

 Scientific Information: According to the scientific classification, both the philodendron hederaceum and micans plants are almost the same.
 Such as, both plants belong to the same kingdom(Plantae), clade(tracheophytes angiosperms, monocots), order(Alismatales), family(Araceae) and genus(philodendron).